ErisVentures/optyx-blog/content/tutorials/learning-optyx.md

 Absolute conditions apply to every photo regardless of its group status.
 For example, if every photo in a group has blurry faces, each will receive the "Poor Focus" label.
 Absolute conditions can be helpful for eliminating entire photo groups.

-**NOTE: As of Optyx v1.3, only photos with obvious faces are candidates for absolute conditions.**
+**NOTE: As of Optyx v1.3, only photos with obvious faces are candidates for absolute conditions.
+See [Face Focus Detection](#face-focus-detection) for more details on how to define sharp and poor focus thresholds.**

 1. **Sharp Focus** - Any photo that has all subjects in sharp focus.
 1. **Adequate Focus** - Any photo that has at least one subject in sharp focus or a majority of subjects with acceptable focus.